Şehzade Ahmed Nihad: Personal life

 Ahmed Nihad's first wife was Safiru Hanım.
 She was born on 15 August 1884 in İzmir.
 They married on 7 February 1902 in the Çırağan Palace, during the confinement Sultan Murad's family.
 She gave birth to the couple's only son Şehzade Ali Vâsib on 3 October 1903, one year before their ordeal in the Çırağan came to an end in 1904.
 In March 1924, she followed Nihad and their son into exile.
 She died on 15 November 1975 in Alexandria, Egypt.

 His second wife was Nezihe Hanım.
 She was born in 1890 in Circassia.
 Her mother was Fatma Şazende Hanım, who was the head kalfa in the harem of Sultan Murad.
 They divorced in 1916, after Nihad married Nevrestan, her stepsister.
 She then married Ali Fehmi Doğrusöz, an Ottoman Officer, and had a son Feridun Doğrusöz.
-In 1934, in accordance to the Surname Law, she took the surname "Doğrusöz" She died on 24 November 1972 in Istanbul.
+In 1934, in accordance to the Surname Law, she took the surname "Doğrusöz".
+She died on 24 November 1972 in Istanbul.

 His third wife was Nevrestan Hanım.
 She was born in 1893 in Adapazarı.
 Her father was Tahir Bey Atzamba, an Abkhazian Officer in the Ottoman Army, and her mother was Fatma Şazende Hanım.
 She had one brother, Aziz Bey.
 Fatma Şazende had married twice, and Tahir was her second husband, making Nevrestan Nezihe's stepsister.
 They married on 10 April 1915.
 In March 1924, she followed Nihad into exile.
 When the female members of the Ottoman dynasty were allowed to return to Turkey in 1952, Nevrestan moved to Serecebey, Istanbul.
 In accordance to the Surname Law, she took the surname "Osmanoğlu".
 She died in 1983.

 Exile

-At the exile of the imperial family in March 1924, Ahmed Nihad, his two wives and son, first went to Budapest, Hungary, then to Nice, France.
+Upon the exile of the imperial family in March 1924, Ahmed Nihad, his two wives and son, first went to Budapest, Hungary, then to Nice, France.
 Here they lived in his villa in Boulevard Carton.
 They then moved to Beirut, Lebanon where he lived for the rest of his life.